 Seaweed (variety of species): Seaweed is extremely high in vitamins and minerals, including iodine, which is necessary for proper thyroid function.
 Additionally, it is high in fiber for improved estrogen metabolism.

-Tribulus, aerial parts and fruit (Tribulus terrestris): Tribulus has been shown to be effective in aiding sex hormone production, increase in LH and testosterone in men and may help to increase sperm count, motility and health.
+Tribulus, aerial parts and fruit (Tribulus terrestris): Tribulus has been shown to be effective in aiding sex hormone production, increasing LH and testosterone in men, and may help to increase sperm count, motility and health.

 Omega Essential Fatty Acids

 EFA’s aid the body in balancing weight, support body system function, and create a healthy environment for conception.
 EFA’s have been shown to support hormonal production and balance in both men and women.